Student Self-reported Academic Record

 Student Self-Reported Academic Record FAQ

-All freshman applicants (excluding aforementioned exceptions) must complete the SSAR for admission consideration.
-A high school transcript submitted from the high school or through a third-party vendor like Naviance or Parchment does not substitute for the SSAR requirement.
-If, for some reason, you are unable to complete the SSAR, you must contact the Office of Admissions at 904.819.6220 or email email@example.com.Back To Top
+All first year applicants must complete the SSAR for admission consideration.
+A high school transcript submitted from your high school does not substitute for the SSAR requirement.
+If for some reason, you are unable to complete the SSAR, contact the Office of Admissions at firstname.lastname@example.org.Back To Top

 The SSAR format collects grades on a semester basis.
 Please refer to the following examples to guide your grade submission: